-Major Products: A full line of ink and coatings solutions technology for packaging and commercial print applications, including metal decorating, flexographic, gravure, web offset, lamination, corrugated, sheetfed, digital and UV/EB inks and coatings.
+Major Products: A full line of ink and coatings solutions technology for packaging, commercial print applications, including metal decorating, flexographic, gravure, web offset, lamination, corrugated, sheetfed, digital and UV/EB inks and coatings.

 Key Personnel: Hiroshi Ota, chairman; Rick Clendenning, president and CEO; Bryce Kristo, CFO, senior VP general affairs; Kotaro Morita, CTO, senior VP product development; George Polasik, COO, senior VP operations; Joseph Cichon, senior VP, manufacturing technology; John Hrdlick, VP field operations and distribution; Dave Waller, VP, director national accounts/rigid packaging; Jonathan Ellaby, VP, international division; Janet Beasley, VP, quality systems; Rick Westrom, VP, strategic global sourcing; Brad Kisner, Triangle Digital INX president; Ken Kisner, Triangle Digital INX SVP technology & operations; Jim Lambert, Innovative Solutions INX president; Randy LaCaze, Innovative Solutions INX CTO.

 Number of Employees: Approximately 1,150.

 Operating Facilities: Approximately 26 locations and 175 in-plants throughout North America.
 Subsidiaries: INX International U.K., Rochdale, England; INX International France, Bretigny, France.
 Sister company: Triangle Digital INX, San Leandro, CA; Innovative Solutions INX, Owens Cross Roads, AL. Parent company: Sakata INX, Osaka, Japan.

 Comments: INX International Ink Co. had a strong year in 2007, overcoming the challenges in the